 Collections that you've created or that others have given you access to will appear on your Home screen.
 With Tableau Mobile, you can view items in a collection, but to manage a collection or add items to it, use Tableau Cloud or Tableau Server with a desktop browser instead.
 For more information about collections, see Organize Items in a Collection.

 When another user shares a project, workbook, view, or metric with you using the Share dialog on Tableau Server or Tableau Cloud, you will see that content in the Shared with Me channel on your Home screen.
 Content shared outside of Tableau, by sending a link through email or a messaging app, doesn’t appear in this channel.

 If multiple versions of a view are shared with you, for example, a custom view and the original view, you will have the option to choose between the shared versions after you tap on the view.
 All other types of content show only a single instance, and the sharer listed is the most recent person to share the item.

 You’ll receive a notification when someone shares content with you, mentions you in a comment, or when an important status update occurs for content you own.
 A dot on the notifications icon indicates that you have a new notification.

-On the Notifications tab, tap on a collapsed notification to view the complete message.
+On the Notifications screen, tap on a collapsed notification to view the complete message.
 If the content that is linked to the notification is available on Tableau Mobile, the notification will include an Open button.
-Some types of notifications are linked to content that isn't available on Tableau Mobile, like flows or data sources.
-To manage these items, sign in to Tableau Server or Tableau Online using a web browser and view your notifications there.
+Some types of notifications are linked to content that isn't available on Tableau Mobile, such as flows or data sources.
+To manage these items, sign in to Tableau Server or Tableau Cloud using a web browser and view your notifications there.